-Perhaps, the only thing that may greatly limit the timekeeper’s appeal (and projected sales figures) is the gadget’s terribly oversized body: the watch measures whole 48 millimeters in diameter, has relatively long horns and will be downright uncomfortable if you happen to have narrow wrists.
-The only thing that sweetens the pill a little is that, at around 11 millimeters in height, the Field Chronograph 1860 Blackout is also quite slim.
-The latter quality may come especially handy not only if you carry eighty pounds of gear on your back, shoulders, chest, legs and, yes, wrists, but also if you prefer to wear it with plain clothes: even a shirt with tighter cuffs won’t be a problem here.
+Perhaps, the only thing that may greatly limit the timekeeper’s appeal (and projected sales figures) is the gadget’s terribly oversized body: the watch measures whole 48 millimeters in diameter, has relatively longer horns and will be downright uncomfortable if you happen to have narrow wrists.
+The only thing that sweetens the pill a little is that, at around 11 millimeters in height, the Field Chronograph 1860 Blackout is also slim.
+The latter quality may come especially handy not only if you carry eighty pounds of gear on your back, shoulders, chest, legs and, yes, wrists, but also if you prefer to wear it with plain clothing: even a shirt with tighter cuffs won’t be a problem here.
 Also, occupying less space atop of your wrist, the watch won’t be as prone to occasional shocks and accidental hits on walls, furniture, and the door of your car.
-And, of course, there is smaller chance that you would scratch the PVD-treated timekeeper while cleaning your M4.
+And, of course, there is a smaller chance that you would scratch the PVD-treated timekeeper while cleaning your M4.

 Regrettably, only the 12 hour markers, as well as the hour and minute hands are equipped with the glowing tubes.
 If you plan to use chronograph in the dark or simply want to check whether the watch is actually ticking, you will either have to use a flashlight or find some other time measuring device that has a normal or a night goggles-friendly backlighting.

 Price is yet to be revealed, but other versions are currently offered at $2200-$2300 USD, so this timekeeper will probably go on sale at some $2500.